Sir-Teo/MusicBART/README.md

 pip install -r requirements.txt
 ```

-Make sure you have Python 3.x installed on your system.

 ## Usage

-1. Prepare your dataset of prompt-midi pairs and place it in the designated directory.
+1. The dataset is in `data/sample.json`

 2. Modify the `dataset_path` variable in `main.py` to point to your dataset directory.